jasmine522/Poem-Finder/README.md

 # Poem-Finder
-As a user, I want to pull up a random poem for the day so that I can read it.
+As a user, I want to pull up a random poem so that I can read it.